recommenders-team/recommenders/reco_utils/README.md

 We are currently evaluating inclusion of the following dependencies:

  - vowpalwabbit: current examples show how to use vowpal wabbit after it has been installed on the command line; using the [PyPI package](https://pypi.org/project/vowpalwabbit/) with the scikit-learn interface will facilitate easier integration into python environments
+ - scikit-surprise: successful installation can be done after ms-recommenders either using `conda install` or by upgrading numpy to version 1.20 (which, however, is not consistent with the version of tensorflow-gpu we install)
+ - nni: a more recent version can be installed but is untested (and requires a higher numpy version as above).

 # Contents